thim81/openapi-format/readme.md

 # openapi-format

-Format an OpenAPI document by ordering and filtering fields.
+Format an OpenAPI document by ordering, formatting and filtering fields.

 The openapi-format CLI can load an OpenAPI file, sorts the OpenAPI fields by ordering them in a hierarchical order, and can output the file with clean indenting, to either JSON or YAML.

 Next to the ordering, the CLI provides additional options to filter fields & parts of the OpenAPI document based on flags, tags, methods, operationID's and even unused components.

 <a href="https://www.npmjs.com/package/openapi-format" alt="Latest Stable Version">![npm](https://img.shields.io/npm/v/openapi-format.svg)</a>
 <a href="https://www.npmjs.com/package/openapi-format" alt="Total Downloads">![npm](https://img.shields.io/npm/dw/openapi-format.svg)</a>